These sections are provided as a sample of my work. Please contact me if you have any questions.

 - What part do you like the least about QA work?

 - Vending Machine – this question I use in different ways depending on the amount of experience of the person being interviewed.
-The more experience the individual the more I expect that answers to be focused on organization and prioritization of different components and maybe even a reference to delegation if they are team leaders.
-The more junior the employee the more I expect the answer to be completely linear.
+The more experience the individual has the more I expect that answer be focused on organization and prioritization of different components.
+Extra consideration to those who speak of delegation if they are interviewing for a team lead type position.
+The more junior the employee the more I expect the answer to be a completely linear train of thought.

-At the end the candidate is given an opportunity to ask the interview team questions.
+At the end I give the candidate an opportunity to ask the interview team questions.
 Usually these questions focus on experience levels of the team, team size, team dynamics, company history, etc.